MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 ## User Guide Contents

-- [Q# Basics](xref:microsoft.quantum.guide.basics): an introductory overview of the purpose and functionality of the Q# programming language.
+- [Q# basics](xref:microsoft.quantum.guide.basics): an introductory overview of the purpose and functionality of the Q# programming language.

+- [Q# standalone vs. host programs](xref:microsoft.quantum.guide.host-programs): describes how a Q# program is executed, and provides an overview of the various ways you can call the program: from the command line, in Q# Jupyter Notebooks, or from a classical host program written in Python or a .NET language.

 ### Q# Language

 - [Types in Q#](xref:microsoft.quantum.guide.types): lays out the Q# type model and describes the syntax for specifying and working with types.

-- [Type Expressions](xref:microsoft.quantum.guide.expressions): details how to specify, reference, combine, and operate on values of each type in Q#.
+- [Type expressions](xref:microsoft.quantum.guide.expressions): details how to specify, reference, combine, and operate on values of each type in Q#.

 ### Using Q#

-- [Q# File Structure](xref:microsoft.quantum.guide.filestructure): describes the structure and syntax of a `*.qs` Q# file.
+- [Q# file structure](xref:microsoft.quantum.guide.filestructure): describes the structure and syntax of a `*.qs` Q# file.

-- [Operations and Functions](xref:microsoft.quantum.guide.operationsfunctions): details the two callable types of the Q# language: *operations*, which include action on qubit registers and *functions*, which strictly work with classical information.
+- [Operations and functions](xref:microsoft.quantum.guide.operationsfunctions): details the two callable types of the Q# language: *operations*, which include action on qubit registers and *functions*, which strictly work with classical information.
     Here you see how to define and call them, including the adjoint and controlled versions of quantum operations.

 - [Variables](xref:microsoft.quantum.guide.variables): describes the role of variables within Q# programs and how to leverage them effectively.